tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - As we bring up our children, we have to remember that we are caretakers of the future.
 By improving their education, we improve the future of mankind, the future of this world. — IMMANUEL KANT

+# Let Them Decide

+- To a parent, there is an obvious choice.
+It’s not even a discussion.
+We know which one will teach more, which one will be better for career prospects, which one is “cooler.”
+But our kids, they don’t know anything about decision-making.
+They don’t know about mental models.
+They don’t know about long-term consequences or second-order thinking.
+They don’t know about weighing pros and cons.
+They don’t know what’s best for them.
+They know only what they like, what excites them, what they want right now.

+- When your kids feel a pull toward something creative or fulfilling, the worst thing you can do as a parent is prevent them from going in that direction.
+Your job, it’s worth repeating whenever there’s a chance, is to encourage them to be who they are, to follow their natural inclinations, to decide what they want to do after school.

+# Teach Them to Choose

+- it makes sense that parents make most of the decisions for their kids.
+Parents know more.
+Kids basically know nothing.
+About life.
+About what the weather is going to be tomorrow.
+About how the world works.

+- The problem with this is that you’re depriving your kids of a very important skill: the ability to make decisions.
+Is it any wonder that so many teenagers are utterly overwhelmed when it comes to choosing where to go to college?
+Or what to major in?
+For most of them, it’s the first real decision they’ve made in their whole lives.

+- That’s why, as a parent, you have to actively work to not choose everything for them.
+Ask them whether they want to go to the park or play catch in the yard.
+Ask them what movie they want to see.
+What should we cook for dinner?
+Do you want to take a shower tonight or a bath?
+Would you rather try out for the baseball or the basketball team?
+If you don’t like mowing the lawn, what’s another chore you’d like to do to contribute around the house?
+Shorts or pants today?
+Go pick out something to wear.

+- Teach them how to choose.
+Empower them.
+Make sure they know how to decide, and to be okay with their decision even if they decide wrong.
+It doesn’t matter that you know more.
+What matters is that you let them learn.

+- A life is the sum and substance of a person’s decisions.
+Prepare them to make good decisions so they can make the best possible life for themselves

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to